 Gondola cable cars:

-Valmorel ski resort has no fewer than six learning areas especially for beginners to learn to ski, which is a unique proposition in France.
+Valmorel ski resort has no fewer than six dedicated learning areas, specifically for beginners to learn to ski, which is a unique proposition in France.
 Two of these are just for young children (in the ski nursery area); a further two are located at Malatrai; while the remaining areas are at Crève-Coeur and Doucy Combelouvière.

 Although not known as a destination for advanced skiers, there are challenges to be had – particularly on the red and black graded runs of the Col du Mottet, as well as on the Massif de la Lauzière.
 The eight blacks include the challenging 3km-long (2 miles) Riondet descent.

 For freestyle skiers and boarders, there are several specially designed sectors located throughout the ski area.
-The ‘snow zone’ has a boardercross, slopestyle and freeride area, and there are three snow parks (at Gollet, Prariod and Beaudin), two boardercross courses (at Arenouillaz and Charmette) and a further two snow cross areas (at Gollet and Riondet).
+The ‘snow zone’ has a boardercross, slopestyle and freeride area, and there are three snow parks (at Gollet, Prariod and Beaudin), two boardercross courses (at Arenouillaz and Charmette) and a further two snow cross areas.